Covariant energy-momentum and an uncertainty principle for general relativity: Localized energy-momentum

-In a series of papers \cite{Coop}, author FIC presented a new hypothesis that energy, including the contribution from gravity, was localized in the non-vanishing regions of the energy-momentum tensor $T_i^k$.
+In a series of papers \cite{Coop}, the first author presented a new hypothesis that energy, including the contribution from gravity, was localized in the non-vanishing regions of the energy-momentum tensor $T_i^k$.
 This carries the significant consequence that gravity waves do not actually convey energy in the course of their propagation through the vacuum.
 (This is assuming that the waves really do exist and they must exist if the essential element of finite velocity of propagation of information in relativity holds).

 Various reasons were advanced in support of the hypothesis.
-There was the work of Gurses and Gursey \cite{Gurses} showing that an exact gravitational plane wave, the simplest of all wave types, is of the Kerr-Schild class for which one can always find a coordinate system where \textit{all} the components of the gravitational energy-momentum pseudotensor vanish identically everywhere, not just at a pre-selected point.
-Thus, one would be hard-pressed to believe that energy is flowing if the construct representing its energy can be transformed out of existence in one fell swoop.
+There was the work of Gurses and Gursey \cite{Gurses} showing that an exact gravitational plane wave, the simplest of all wave types, is of the Kerr-Schild class for which one can always find a coordinate system where \textit{all} the components of the gravitational energy-momentum pseudotensor vanish identically everywhere, not just at a pre-selected point, a much stronger result than the freedom to remove the pseudotensor locally.
+Thus, one would be hard-pressed to believe that energy is flowing in this case if the construct representing its energy can be transformed out of existence in one fell swoop.
 This is in contrast to the energy-momentum tensor in electromagnetism whose time-time component $T_0^0$ and time-space components $T_0^\alpha$ which represent respectively the energy density and Poynting vector of energy flux, are non-zero for an electromagnetic wave and remain non-zero for all transformations of the coordinates.
 Various other reasons were advanced in support of the localization hypothesis but the goal of finding a tensorial construct for general relativity embodying such a localization, remained unrealized.